 In 1956, the Hush-a-Phone court case set an important precedent for using the public telephone network.
-The Hush-a-Phone company had created a device that attached to a telephone to block background noise.
+The Hush-a-Phone company had created a public switched telephone network (PSTN)

+The telephone infrastructure that relies on circuit switching or other switching technology to open and close circuits for voice conversations. device that attached to a telephone to block background noise.
 The device used no magnetic parts or electricity.
 AT&T sued Hush-a-Phone, citing that the monopoly granted them by the government prevented anyone from attaching a device to the telephone network.
 The court ruled in Hush-a-Phone's favor.
 Ten years later, AT&T sought to block Carter Electronics from attaching its electrical devices to the AT&T telephone network.
-In the Carter-phone case, the Federal Communications Commission (FCC) ruled that other devices could be attached to the telephone network.
+In the Carterphone case, the Federal Communications Commission (FCC) ruled that other devices could be attached to the telephone network.
 This case and the preceding one are important to internetworking because they granted other companies the right to build and sell telephones and later to attach network devices to AT&T's telephone network.